Jose P. Laurel: Food shortage

-Foreign policies
+Policy towards Japan

 Philippine-Japanese Treaty of Alliance

 On October 20, 1943, the Philippine-Japanese Treaty of Alliance was signed by Claro M. Recto, who was appointed by Laurel as his Foreign Minister, and Japanese Ambassador to Philippines Sozyo Murata.
 One redeeming feature was that no conscription was envisioned.

 Greater East Asia Conference

-Shortly after the inauguration of the Second Philippine Republic, President Laurel, together with cabinet Ministers Recto and Paredes flew to Tokyo to attend the Greater East Asia Conference which was an international summit held in Tokyo, Japan from November 5 – 6, 1943, in which Japan hosted the heads of state of various component members of the Greater East Asia Co-Prosperity Sphere.
+Shortly after the inauguration of the Second Philippine Republic, President Laurel, together with cabinet Ministers Recto and Paredes flew to Tokyo to attend the Greater East Asia Conference which was an international summit held in Tokyo, Japan from November 5 to 6, 1943, in which Japan hosted the heads of state of various component members of the Greater East Asia Co-Prosperity Sphere.
 The conference was also referred to as the Tokyo Conference.

 The Conference addressed few issues of any substance, Eradication of Western Opium Drug Trade and to illustrate the Empire of Japan's commitments to the Pan-Asianism ideal and to emphasize its role as the "liberator" of Asia from Western colonialism.

 Martial law

 Laurel declared the country under martial law in 1944 through Proclamation No. 29, dated September 21.
-Martial law came into effect on September 22, 1944, at 9 am.
+Martial law came into effect on September 22, 1944, at 9 a.m.
 Proclamation No. 30 was issued the next day, declaring the existence of a state of war between the Philippines and the United States and the United Kingdom.
-This took effect on September 23, 1944, at 10:00 A.M.
+This took effect on September 23, 1944, at 10:00 a.m.

-Filipinization of the Catholic Church

-On the day of his inauguration, Laurel sought to gain recognition for the new republic from the Holy See.
-Correspondence between the diplomats of the Vatican and Japan told that the Holy See did not wish to recognize any new states for the duration of the War.
-Despite this, Laurel still sought to appeal to the Pope about instating Filipinos into the Church hierarchy.

 Resistance

-Due to the nature of Laurel's government and its connection to Japan, much of the population actively resisted his presidency, instead supporting the exiled Commonwealth government.
+Due to the nature of Laurel's government and its connection to Japan, much of the population actively resisted the Japanese occupation and his presidency, instead supporting the exiled Commonwealth government.